-What Going Awesome Places Is All About
+About Going Awesome Places

 Our goal from day one has been to write honestly and genuinely to inspire others to travel.
 Through inspiration, we want to give our readers the tools and guidance to have similar, if not better, experiences of their own.

-Out of school, I pursued a career in consulting.
-I was pretty happy with my job, but at the same time, I realized my passion for it had waned and what I was learning was starting to taper off.
-On top of that, the living-out-of-my-suitcase life was really wearing me out.
 Fast forward 4 years to December 2011.
 I had started to evaluate what I wanted to do, and I began to draw out an exit-strategy.
 A lot of that involved timing when to leave my company, the start of planning my trip to Asia, and devising the best way to use my remaining vacation days.
+I read Tim Ferriss’ The 4- Hour Workweek and that’s when the gears started turning.

 Come April 2012, I had everything figured out and handed in my 2 weeks resignation.
 April 13, 2012 was my last day and what a relief it was!
 The only thing holding me back from leaving immediately was my friend’s upcoming wedding in May.
 I decided to use this time to prep, pack and see old friends.